melvstein/MVCframework/README.md

-# MVCframework
+# PHP MVC

-MVC Framework using PHP, OOP and PDO
+I installed eloquent using composer require illuminate/database.
+I autoload the models by adding
+ "autoload": {
+        "classmap": [
+            "app/models"
+        ]
+    }
+then run the composer dump-autoload